Safe Pregnancy Exercises

 What if You Were Previously Inactive?

 Then you should be evaluated before recommendations for physical activity during pregnancy are made.
+This goes for all women, even if you were active.

 Once you have been given approval to exercise, then you can participate in workouts that are delivered by a qualified prenatal exercise specialist.